datalayer-examples/jupyter-nextjs-example/README.md

 ## Getting Started

-> You have to use Yarn V3 to make this work.
+> You have to use Yarn V3 to make this work!

 First, run the development server: